moorscode/WordPress-PHP-Upgrade-Program/readme.md

 If they cannot provide this for you, find somebody who can transfer your website to a hosting provider that keeps it's services up-to-date.

 [ insert standard email from WordPress here... ]

+## WordPress 2.7.0 required

+Currently WordPress 2.7.0 is required for this plugin to work.
+This is because we need to communicate with a remote server to communicate the data.

+We consider to write a wrapper around this to facilitate older WordPress versions.
+The lowest possible version we could support is 1.5.0.